gitlzzz/ATLAS/docs/source/input.md

 - `num_repeat_replace`: (int) Number of repeats for each replacement.
 - `frac_slabs_save`: (float) Fraction of slabs to save after generation.
 This avoids having too many slab structures with the same composition.
 - `frac_supercells_save`: (float) Fraction of unreplaced supercells to save after generation.
 This avoids having too many slab structures with the same composition.
+- `max_slab_num`: (int) Maximum number of slabs to gather from the slab generation.
+If a larger number of slabs is generated, a random subset of `max_slab_num` slabs will be selected.
+- `n_workers`: (int) Maximum number of workers to use for the ThreadPoolExecutor.
+Will be set to the total number of CPUs-1 if not specified.
+If the number of jobs to run is lower than the given value, `n_workers` will be decreased to match the total number of jobs.

 ### Lattice Deformation Settings - `[displacement]`